 The tech field is one that isn’t shy of job applicants and competing professionals.
 For every job position related to technology, there’s many other like-minded and career-hungry people who want to snag the position off the market.
-Here are five steps that allow you to compete at a whole new level so employers can easily differentiate you from the rest of the crowd.
+Aside from making a great resume Here are five steps that allow you to compete at a whole new level so employers can easily differentiate you from the rest of the crowd.

 Speak Your Tech Mind